KholdStare/kholdstare.github.com/_posts/2013-05-12-moves-demystified.markdown

 ### Why do I _really_ need moves and C++11?

-We saw that our previous problem as still solvable in C++03, through clever compiler optimization, without any first-class support of "moving" in the language.
-However, this optimization only applied to return values - transferring them out of a terminating scope.
-What happens when you need to transfer an existing value _into_ a scope?
+We saw that our previous problem of _transferring values out of a terminating scope_ is still solvable in C++03, through clever compiler optimization.
+We need to cover the converse situation of _transferring values into a scope_, in situations like:

-TODO: transferring values into a scope.

-TODO: example. function taking a value, or lvalue reference, but we only need to pass a temporary
+* Passing subcomponents to a constructor of an aggregate
+* Handing off a value to another task or thread.

+In all of the above cases, the need to transfer without copying is necessary.
+Yet again, pointers are not the answer here.
+Using pointers for this transfer requires managing the storage (either the heap, or some shared memory), which should be unnecessary.

+Simply put, our two use cases for moves allow efficient passing of values.

+> Moves allow value semantics, without extraneous copies.

+To keep a concrete problem in mind, let's look at initializing an aggregate object from two _Vector_ objects.

+{% highlight cpp %}
+// Example of extraneous copies
+Ray computeRay()
+{
+    Vector origin;
+    Vector direction;

+    // ...
+    // compute vectors
+    // ...

+    // want to avoid copying
+    // the Vectors !
+    return Ray(
+        origin,   // COPY!
+        direction // COPY!
+    );
+}
+{% endhighlight %}

+Now that we have a problem, how do we solve it?

 ### What are rvalues and how do they relate to move semantics?